chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 The user can drill down into **Client Run** detail from a server record by clicking the name on an individual Client Run.
 Client Run record displays related information for:

-- Client run cookbooks - cookbooks executed during the client run.
+- Client run cookbooks: cookbooks executed during the client run.
-- Client run lists - run lists executed during the client run.
+- Client run lists: run lists executed during the client run.
-- Client run recipes - recipes executed during the client run.
+- Client run recipes: recipes executed during the client run.

 The entire Chef Client Run details are available for each server.
 In addition, Client runs are also available from the **Client Runs** module.